adventuring/ChaosFight/Source/StyleGuide.md

 ### Subroutine Documentation

-Every subroutine **MUST** have documentation comments immediately after the label describing:
+Every subroutine **MUST** place its documentation comments **immediately after the label**.
+The label comes first on column 0, followed directly by the documentation block.
+Within the documentation block, insert a blank remark line (`rem` with no trailing text) between major sections to improve readability.

+Every documentation block **MUST** describe:
 - **Input**: Parameters (via temp variables or globals), including all variables read
 - **Output**: Return values or state changes
 - **Mutates**: All variables modified, including `temp1`-`temp6` when modified